cinusgalwas/cinusgalwas/README.md

   I'm currently learning Python.
   You can find somewhere 2 simple Python projects.

+  I'm looking for my first job with Python or (manual) testing.
   How to reach me: via LinkedIn. :D www.linkedin.com/in/marcin-galwas-5b91a3215